chrisshiels/junio/README.md

 ```

-Check Docker / flanneld integration - each node should have a different bip.
+Check Docker / flanneld integration - each node should have a different bip:
 ```
 vm234$ ps auxww | grep [d]ocker.*bip
 ```